fsharp/fslang-design/FSharp-4.6/FS-1030-anonymous-records.md

 * adding fields to anonymous records ``{ x with A = 1 }``
 * unioning anonymous records `` { include x; include y }``

 These should be included if and only if they are **also** implemented for nominal record types.
-Futher, their use makes the cost of nominalization higher, because F# nominal record types do not support the above features - even ``{ x with A=1 }`` is restricted to create objects of the same type as the original ``x``, and thus multiple nominal types will be needed where this construct is used.
+Further, their use makes the cost of nominalization higher, because F# nominal record types do not support the above features - even ``{ x with A=1 }`` is restricted to create objects of the same type as the original ``x``, and thus multiple nominal types will be needed where this construct is used.